The Freetown Installations

 Sierra Leone is a country in West Africa with a tremendous potential in terms of natural resources and human capital.
 The capital Freetown is home to over one million inhabitants.
 It is a country of contradictions, with a young turbulent history.
 11 years of armed conflict and the ebola crisis had dramatic consequences on the economy and human development.
 Since the end of the civil war, Sierra Leone made considerable progress with democracy, and consolidating peace.
 Now, the time has come to turn their organic waste into value.

 Our local partnership combines best of both worlds; On the one hand we have an expert in waste collection.
-This combined with our on-site technology, organic waste is now turned into electricity and heat, and natural fertilizer for local farmers.
-Otherwise, organic waste would be left to rot on one of their landfills.
+Combined with our on-site technology, food waste is now turned into electricity and heat, and natural fertilizer for local farmers.
+Otherwise, organic waste would be left to rot in one of their landfills, emitting methane gas.
 The Waste Transformer is placed next to a women's hospital to power part of the hospital's energy needs.
 This is real waste to value.

 The waste produced in this city consist of mainly organic waste, 84% in total.